 - You can also add texture if you want (see first photo in the second row).

-- The sky’s the limit and the possibilities are endless…. like my students, you may want to make more than one!
+- With these Feeling Sculptures, the sky’s the limit and the possibilities are endless.
+Like my students, you’ll probably want to make more than one!